Immigration and economic growth are two of the more consequential topics in European studies today.

 Often in conversations about immigration in Europen, the topic of economic growth (or lack thereof) arises.
 How can such growth be stimulated in both effective and responsible ways?

 In post-communist Ukraine today, the culture of economic growth is immensely important.
-Sofiya Opatska, founding Dean of the Lviv Business School in western Ukraine, is cultivating precisely this kind of business culture.
-She earned her Ph.D. in Management in 2002 at the Institute of Regional Researches in Ukraine and has been trained since then at the Wharton School of Business and the Ross School of Management at Michigan.
-Fluent in Ukrainian, English, and Russian, Opatska was chosen in 2008 to be the founding dean of the Lviv Business School at Ukrainian Catholic University (UCU), where she had directed the university's MBA program and managed the department of International Relations.
+Prof. Sophia Opatska, founding Dean of the Lviv Business School in western Ukraine, is cultivating precisely this kind of business culture.
+She earned her Ph.D. in Management in 2002 at the Institute of Regional Researches in Ukraine and has been trained since then at the Wharton School of Business and the Ross School of Management at the University of Michigan.
+After serving as the MBA Program Director at the Lviv Institute of Management (2001-2004) and at the Kyiv Mohyla Business School (2004-2007), she was chosen in 2008 to be the founding dean of the Lviv Business School at Ukrainian Catholic University (UCU).
 In addition to her duties as dean, she currently serves as the Vice Rector of Academic Affairs for the entire university.
-She joins the Nanovic Institute this fall semester in order to learn more about how to stimulate and nurture cultures of innovation and entrepreneurship through micro-lending, intellectual property law, and "so-called soft infrastructure: the attitudes of managers and organizations toward organizational learning, development, and prosperity."
+Fluent in Ukrainian, English, and Russian, Prof. Opatska joins the Nanovic Institute this fall semester in order to learn more about how to stimulate and nurture cultures of innovation and entrepreneurship through micro-lending, intellectual property law, and "so-called soft infrastructure: the attitudes of managers and organizations toward organizational learning, development, and prosperity."

 The Institute will serve to liaise these two scholars and friends with Notre Dame faculty and students interested in these topics and working professionally in these areas.